Shackleton–Rowett Expedition: Voyage to the ice

 As leader, Wild had to arrange where the expedition should now go.
 Kerr reported that a longstanding problem with the ship's furnace was manageable and, after supplementing stores and equipment, Wild decided to proceed generally in accordance with Shackleton's original intentions.
 He would take the ship eastward towards Bouvet Island and then beyond, before turning south to enter the ice as close as possible to Enderby Land, and begin coastal survey work there.
 The expedition would also investigate an appearance of land in the mouth of the Weddell Sea, reported by James Clark Ross in 1842, but not seen since.
 Ultimately, progress would depend on weather, ice conditions, and the capabilities of the ship.

 Quest left South Georgia on 18 January, heading south-east towards the South Sandwich Islands.
-There was a heavy swell, such that the overladen ship frequently dipped its gunwales below the waves, filling the waist with water.
+There was a heavy swell, such that the overladen ship frequently dipped her gunwales below the waves, filling the waist with water.
 As they proceeded, Wild wrote that Quest rolled like a log, leaked and required regular pumping, was heavy on coal consumption, and was slow.
 All these factors led him to change his plan at the end of January.
 Bouvet Island was abandoned in favour of a more southerly course that brought them to the edge of the pack ice on 4 February.

 "Now the little Quest can really try her mettle", wrote Wild, as the ship entered the loose pack.
 He noted that Quest was the smallest ship ever to attempt to penetrate the heavy Antarctic ice, and pondered on the fate of others.
 "Shall we escape, or will the Quest join the ships in Davy Jones's Locker?"
 During the days that followed, as they moved southward in falling temperatures, the ice thickened.
 On 12 February, they reached the most southerly latitude they would attain, 69°17'S, and their most easterly longitude, 17°9'E, well short of Enderby Land.
 Noting the state of the sea ice and fearing being frozen in, Wild retreated to the north and west.